Running for more attention for depressionBenjamin van der Does

 Now, the way see it, I am lucky to have beaten this disease, but many others haven’t yet.
 Many others have or had lives with circumstances worse than mine, and they need help, and so this is where I ask for your support.
 If you have read this far, I would like to ask you to take another moment to be bigger than yourself and donate a little for a good cause.

-Breng deze actie extra onder de aandacht met een gave poster.
+Breng deze pagina extra onder de aandacht met een gave poster.
 Je kunt zelf de tekst bepalen en de poster vervolgens printen en overal ophangen.
-Iedereen kan een poster maken voor deze actie dus ook vrienden, familie, collega’s, de mensen uit je sportteam of klasgenoten.
+Iedereen kan een poster maken van deze pagina, dus ook vrienden, familie, collega's, de mensen uit je sportteam of klasgenoten.
 Hang de poster op in de supermarkt, bij winkels achter het raam, bij bedrijven of op school.
-Als je het vriendelijk vraagt en uitlegt waarvoor het is dan is het ophangen van een poster vaak geen probleem.
+Als je het vriendelijk vraagt en uitlegt waarvoor het is, dan is het ophangen van een poster vaak geen probleem.